-It is Italy’s upmarket department store and has seven floors of shopping stores topped with a food market.
+Italy’s upmarket department store has seven floors of shopping stores topped with a food market.
 You can enjoy exceptional views from the top floor.
-There is a three storey Youth Store Annexe which is accessed through a walkway from the first floor.
+A three-story Youth Store Annexe is accessed through a walkway from the first floor.
 It is located on the Northern side of Piazza del Duomo.

-Right from high end to the high street
+Right from the high end to the high street at Via Torino

-The street is known for affordable fashion in Milan and it runs from Piazza del Duomo to Largo Carrobbio.
-It splits here and on the left you will find Corso Genova while on the right is Corso di Porta Ticinese.
+The street is known for affordable fashion in Milan, and it runs from Piazza del Duomo to Largo Carrobbio.
+It splits here, and you will find Corso Genova on the left, while Corso di Porta Ticinese is on the right.

-You will find that this entire street is lined with middle of the road chain stores.
-There are plenty shoe shops and several stylish independent boutiques.
-The Corso Genova, 6 is a huge design emporium that displays high end lines.
+You will find that this entire street is lined with middle-of-the-road chain stores.
+There are plenty of shoe shops and several stylish independent boutiques.
+The Corso Genova 6 is a huge design emporium that displays high-end lines.

 Corso Buenos Aires

-It lies opposite the via Torino and Corso Vittorio Emanuele.
-The high street is one of the longest and is packed on both the sides with several shops including some of the top brands like Guess, Furla, Liu Jo and more.
+It lies opposite Via Torino and Corso Vittorio Emanuele.
+The high street is one of the longest and is packed on both sides with several shops, including top brands like Guess, Furla, Liu Jo, and more.

 It also has sportswear shops like Nike and Adidas.
-Corso Buenos Aires begins from Porta Venezia and ends in Piazzale Loreto.
+Corso Buenos Aires begins in Porta Venezia and ends in Piazzale Loreto.
 There are endless shopping streets in Milan for you to explore.
-Those who wish to take a breather after long hours of shopping in Milan, head to the beautiful Indro Montanelli Public Gardens.
+For those who wish to take a breather after long hours of shopping in Milan, I suggest you head to the beautiful Indro Montanelli Public Gardens.

-There are two sidewalks and the one with odd numbers is more valuable as there are the highly refined stores and they are attended by tourists and locals.
-Walk on this side but also give a try to the opposite side.
+There are two sidewalks, and the one with odd numbers is more valuable as tourists and locals attend highly refined stores.
+Walk on this side but also give it a try on the opposite side.

-There are about 350 stores at the Corso ranging from one type to another.
-There are books, clothes, shoes, decorative items and pizza.
-L’antica Cappelleria Mutinelli is located in Corso Beunos Aires 5 and it was built in 1888.
-It is one of the oldest hat seller of Milan.
-If you are a lover of hats, you will not be disappointed here.

-There are caps and hats in different colors and shapes hanging from the shelves.
+There are 350 stores at the Corso, ranging from one type to another.
+There are books, clothes, shoes, decorative items, and pizza.
+L’antica Cappelleria Mutinelli is located in Corso Buenos Aires 5, and it was built in 1888.
+It is one of the oldest hat sellers in Milan.
+If you love hats, you will not be disappointed here.
+Caps and hats in different colors and shapes hang from the shelves.

 If you are someone who has never owned a hat, you can still drop by and take a good look.
-There is history of Milan right here.
+There is the history of Milan right here.
 The friendly staff will help you choose a hat that suits your personality.

 Another important shop is La Stilografica, in Corso Buenos Aires 53.
 It is a historical shop with wood interiors and large windows.
 The shop is a treasure of pens.
 There are all types of pens available here.
 Visit the shop if you are a writing enthusiast.

-Head to the Brera, which is the cool and chic neighborhood of the Duomo.
+Head to the Brera, the cool and chic neighborhood of the Duomo.
 It is a paradise of galleries and boutiques on the quiet cobblestone lanes.
-You will be able to find affordable and handmade shoes, and classic home accessories here.
+You can find affordable and handmade shoes and classic home accessories here.
 One of the most essential fashion things to do in Milan is to head to the boutique shops.

-Besides the one of a kind shops, Brera is also home to the best open air markets like the morning market which has stalls on Via San Marco on Thursday and Monday.
+Besides the one-of-a-kind shops, Brera is also home to the best open-air markets, like the morning market, which has stalled on Via San Marco on Thursday and Monday.

-If you want to stroll through a more laid back part of the town, Brera is the place to be.
+If you want to stroll through a more laid-back part of the town, Brera is the place to be.
 Shopping in Milan is incomplete without its boutique shops.
 The best way to explore Brera is without an itinerary.
-It will give you best surprises and will delight you with beautiful finds.
+It will give you the best surprises and delight you with beautiful finds.

 Outlet malls for affordable shopping in Milan